protontypes/open-sustainable-technology/README.md

 - [nalu-wind](https://github.com/Exawind/nalu-wind) - Solver for wind farm simulations targeting exascale computational platforms.
 - [openfast](https://github.com/OpenFAST/openfast) - A multi-physics, multi-fidelity tool for simulating the coupled dynamic response of wind turbines and wind farms.
 - [amr-wind](https://github.com/Exawind/amr-wind) - A massively parallel, block-structured adaptive-mesh, incompressible flow solver for wind turbine and wind farm simulations.
-- [QBlade](http://www.q-blade.org/#welcome) - Provides a hands-on design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
 - [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large time series data from wind plants, such as SCADA.
 - [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller for wind turbine applications.
 - [floris](https://github.com/NREL/floris) - A controls-oriented engineering wake modeling framework for evaluating the impact of wind farm controls on AEP and wind farm design.